prajwalnayaka/Text_Sentiment/README.md

 - File to convert the trained model from PyTorch to ONNX.
 - ONNX stands for Open Neural Network Exchange.
-- It is a universal standard to share trained models in.
+- It is an universal standard format to share trained models in.
-- Allows for a lightweight and efficient model which is crucial for deployment.
+- Allows for a lightweight and efficient model inference which is crucial for deployment.

 ## creating_dataset.ipynb